jeffThompson/CreativeProgramming1/Week00_BootingUp/README.md

 ### TLDR
 * Due September 10 by 12pm EST
+* Make a drawing using instructions you create
 * Upload a photo or scan of your drawing to Canvas
 * Type the instructions used to create it as a comment on your submission
-* Read *Computer Graphics* by Manfred Mohr and think about the question "how does making art with instructions differ from other ways of making?"
+* Read *Computer Graphics* by Manfred Mohr

 ### ASSIGNMENT

->“The idea becomes a machine that makes the art.” – Sol LeWitt
+> "The idea becomes a machine that makes the art."" – Sol LeWitt

 As a way to start thinking about writing code, but without the hassle of learning syntax and finding missing semicolons, we're going to make some drawings ~together~ using instructions that define what marks we can make and where they go.
 This mimics a few things that happen when we run code: instructions are carried out exactly as they are written, that suprising things can result from limited instructions, and that there is a rich and interesting tradition of artists and designers working this way.